cccs-eric/assemblyline4_docs/docs/user_manual/searching.md

 # Find all anti-virus results with Emotet in the signature name
 result.sections.tags.av.virus_name:*Emotet*
 ```
-The system supports a wide range of search parameter such as wildcards, ranges and regex.
-The full syntax range can be found under ```Help > Search Help```
+Assemblyline supports various search parameters, including wildcards, ranges, and regex.
+Refer to `Help > Search Help` for comprehensive syntax.

-Search queries can also be used with the [Assemblyline Client](../../integration/python) to build powerful tradecraft which can run automatically as new files get scanned by the system.
+Search queries can also be used with the [Assemblyline Client](../../integration/python) to automate complex tradecraft as new files are processed by the system.

-## Autofill
+## Autofill Feature

-There are a lot of fields per index that you can query for, so exploring the "autofill" options is helpful.
-To do so, head to an index-specific search page, like "Result" (`/search/result`), and type something.
-The available fields that you can query for should pop up:
+Given the wide range of searchable fields per index, the "autofill" feature can assist in constructing queries.
+To use autofill, navigate to an index-specific search page, such as "Result" (`/search/result`), and start typing.
+Autofill will suggest available fields:

 ![Autofill options on the Result search page](./images/autofill_options.png)

-If you want to query all submissions that are TLP:CLEAR and have a service that scored greater than 500, the Result index is where you would want to search because that is where the service result data lives:
+For instance, if you wish to query all submissions marked as `TLP:CLEAR` and containing a service that scored greater than 500, you should search within the Result index:

 ![Example query result](./images/example_query_result.png)